php-fig/per-coding-style/spec.md

 When using a backed enum, there MUST NOT be a space between the enum name and colon, and there MUST be exactly one space between the colon and the backing type.
 This is consistent with the style for return types.

-Enum case declarations MUST use CamelCase capitalization.
+Enum case declarations MUST use PascalCase capitalization.
 Enum case declarations MUST be on their own line.

 Constants in Enumerations MAY use either PascalCase or UPPER_CASE capitalization.
 PascalCase is RECOMMENDED, so that it is consistent with case declarations.